 Below is an abbreviated list of our trademarked terms (or simply, “marks”):

 - Please contact us for a complete list of our intellectual property

 In addition to the above, our copyrights include all courses in our curricula, the content of our workshops, material, blogs, website posts, books, and more.
 The appearance, layout, color scheme, and design of The Center for Leadership Studies website are part of our protected trade dress.
 These are some of The Center for Leadership Studies’ intellectual property, and they are registered and owned by Leadership Studies, Inc., doing business as The Center for Leadership Studies (“CLS”).
 You may not use them without our prior written permission, except as authorized in this Intellectual Property Usage Guidelines.

 If we think that your use of our intellectual property is in violation of any of our legal terms or these guidelines, or if we feel that your use isn’t in our best interest, we will pursue appropriate legal action.

 A trademark is a word, phrase, symbol, design, or a combination of these things that identifies a product or service.
 A trademark will provide legal protection of such trademarked term(s).

-Your use of any CLS marks should not suggest any sponsorship or endorsement by us and should not confuse our marks with any other marks.
+Your use of any CLS marks should not suggest any sponsorship, affiliation or endorsement by us and you should not use any name or mark confusingly similar to our marks.
 This means that you can’t freely use our marks, including logos, on any material or form unless you receive written permission from CLS or the use falls under specific circumstances authorized by law.